Policies and documents

 We’re always looking to improve the accessibility of RaY.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email RaY (email@example.com) or the Head of Library and Learning Services (firstname.lastname@example.org).

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

 You can contact us by email, phone or visiting us in person.

 Library and Learning Services are based in the Fountains Learning Centre.
 If you intend to visit us in person, where possible, please contact us and book an appointment in advance.
-The Library Service Desk is fitted with an Induction Loop.
+The Library's Information Services desk is fitted with an Induction Loop.
 Disabled car parking is available on campus, located adjacent to Fountains.